xoxor4d/iw3sp-mod-rtx/README.md

 </p>

 ## rtx-remix fork

+EXPECT THINGS TO BE BROKEN.
+Some maps might outright crash due to their complexity.
+This might be fixed in future updates when most of the rendering is backported to use the fixed-function pipeline.
+The [iw3xo (rtx-branch)](https://github.com/xoxor4d/iw3xo-dev/tree/rtx) will feature the latest changes and things will be ported to this repo eventually.

 - Download the latest [release](https://github.com/xoxor4d/iw3sp-mod-rtx/tags) and extract contents into your cod4 root directory.
 - Find the latest successful build under [Github Actions](https://github.com/xoxor4d/iw3sp-mod-rtx/actions) and grab the `Release-binaries-rtx` artifact.
 - Extract it`s contents into your cod4 root folder and replace all files when prompted.